PAYE94025 - Reconcile individual: in-year reconciliation: cessation repayments

 If a cumulative code has been operated, a proportion of the tax-free personal allowances will have been given each week or month.
 If someone stops work part way through the year, it is likely that he or she will not have been given all the personal allowance due.
 If they do not claim Jobseeker’s Allowance, taxable Incapacity Benefit or Employment and Support Allowance, it is likely that they will have paid too much tax and a refund will be due.

 If a refund is due, and is claimed before the end of the tax year in which it was deducted, this will result in an in-year cessation repayment.
-If the repayment is claimed as a result of a trivial commutation you should refer to the action guide at PAYE94046.
+If the repayment is claimed as a result of a trivial commutation or you should refer to action guide ‘Request for in-year repayment’ – P53 / P53(Z) / P53Z(DB) / P55 / P55(DB) available on the Personal Tax Operations Guidance Gateway.

 You can repay during the year of deduction in the following cases

-- When the individual is unemployed and does not claim Jobseeker’s Allowance, Incapacity Benefit after 28 weeks (this does not include Regulation 138 claims) or taxable Employment and Support Allowance
+• when the individual is unemployed and does not claim Jobseeker’s Allowance, Incapacity Benefit after 28 days (this does not include Regulation 138 claims) or taxable Employment and Support Allowance

 The remainder of this subject is presented as follows